cinedalida/Survey-Form-FreeCodeCamp/README.md

 [Responsive Website: FreeCodeCamp]
-Project 1: Survey Form

-Sample Survey Form for "TintaTans" (a made-up 3D Printing Business)
+Basic Survey Form for "TintaTans" (a 3D Printing Business)

-Instructions:
+## Instructions:
 1. You should have a page title in an h1 element with an id of title
 2. You should have a short explanation in a p element with an id of description
 3. You should have a form element with an id of survey-form